kubikowski/set-utilities/README.md

 ```

 ### proper superset: `A ⊃ B`
-A set is a superset of another if it contains all the elements
+A set is a proper superset of another if it contains all the elements
 contained in the other set, and it has a greater cardinality
 than the other set.